 Since you travel a lot, could you describe what you see when you answer these questions?
 How is the light?
 What mood does it inspire?
 What is all around you?

 Right now, I’m sitting on an airplane on my way to Costa Rica for vacation with my family.
 To be honest, the environment is not very inspiring.
 I find airplanes in general to be very dull and uninspiring, unless you’re lucky enough to catch an early morning sunrise or evening sunset.
 I have tried many times to make photographs on planes and have succeeded in only one semi-decent self-portrait during sunset.
 I think William Eggleston’s photograph of a glass and hand holding a cocktail straw may be the only successful plane photograph I’ve ever seen.

 Who are your greatest influences?
 Do you have any loves greater than photography or modeling?

 In terms of photography I am greatly influenced by Nan Goldin, Cindy Sherman, Mike Brodie and Claude Cahun.
 My favorite photographers include Lewis Baltz, Robert Adams, Philip Lorca DiCorcia, Lise Safarti, Alec Soth and Roe Etrhridge.
-Lee Miller, both as a model and a photographer, is an inspiration to me.
+Lee Miller, both as a model and a model portfolio photographer, is an inspiration to me.
 Apart from photography and modeling I love painting.
 Before I became serious about photography I actually wanted to be a painter.
 I also love to ski!